kharchenkolab/cap-example/model.md

 </dataset>
 ```

 The example above is minimal.
-There are quite a bit of additional information that we would like to get, and while the UIs will encourage such input, more detailed elements described below will be essentially optional (or set to default values).
+There is quite a bit of additional information that we would like to get, and while the UIs will encourage such input, more detailed elements described below will be essentially optional (or set to default values).

 ### Annotation element
-The annotation itself recrods an action of assigning label to some data feature.
+The annotation itself records an action of assigning a label to some data feature.
 By default it will be a subpopulation.
-Down the road, however, we will need to accomodate annotations of other features, such as gradients or trajectories.
-For the sake of future caompatibility, it may be best to keep the entities on the biological rather than technical side.
+Down the road, however, we will need to accommodate annotations of other features, such as gradients or trajectories.
+For the sake of future compatibility, it may be best to keep the entities on the biological rather than technical side.
 So the proposed annotation types are: `type|state|process`:
 ```{xml}
 <mapping type='state'> <label name='S phase'/> ... </mapping>
 ```

 ### Label element
-Labels will have synonyms, including official IDs (e.g. ontology term ID), as well as relationships between eachother.
+Labels will have synonyms, including official IDs (e.g. ontology term ID), as well as relationships between each other.
 We would like to capture this information whenever possible.
 ```{xml}
 <label name='T cell'>
   <synonym name='T lymphocyte'/>